LivePersonInc/developer-center/pages/documents/RichMessaging/QuickReplies/Quick-Replies-Mobile-Web.md

 5. Don't use Quick Replies if you wish to let consumers use them more than once in a conversation (like a menu a consumer can go back to).
 Quick Replies disappear after being clicked (or consumer made another action in the conversation window).
 Use [Structured Content templates](structured-content-mobile-sdk-web-templates-card-template.html) instead as they stay persistent in the conversation.

+6. If a consumer decides to type the text of the reply, instead of clicking on it, then no click-operation will be executed (no action or metadata will be sent to the server).
+If your bot depends on such data, consider "teaching" the bot to accept typed-replies, and not just clicked-replies.

 ### Limitations

-* Once a max replies per row is set (max 8), the number of rows is calculated automatically (up to 3 rows).
-If the number of replies exceeds max replies per row times 3, then extra replies will be added to the last row.
+* Once `itemsPerRow` is set (max 8), the number of rows is calculated automatically (up to 3 rows).
+If the number of replies exceeds `itemsPerRow` times 3, then extra replies will be added to the last row.
 * A reply's title is set to have a maximum of 25 characters.
 If more are set, then the first 22 characters will be used with ellipsis.
-* If a consumer decided to type the text of the reply, instead of clicking on it, then no click-operation will be executed (no action or metadata will be sent to the server).
-If your bot depends on such data, consider "teaching" the bot to accept typed-replies, and not just clicked-replies.